General Information

 The following is really important:

-Never, ever do request with plain text card details, unless you are specifically allowed to do so by your acquirer!
+Never, ever do a request with plain text card details, unless you are specifically allowed to do so by your acquirer!

 As a rule of thumb: If you aren't sure, if you are allowed, then you most likely aren't.